Cyclists wear gloves for several reasons.

 There are different forms of padding for cycling gloves.

-On the more extreme end, you have gloves with no padding (which offers no protection, basically), and on the other hand, you have gloves that are super padded.
+On the other end, you have gloves with no padding (which offers no protection, basically), and on the other hand, you have super padded gloves.
 In between, you can find varying levels of padding.

 The padding is generally placed around the areas of your palm which are in contact with your bike’s hoods and drops.
 However, the location of the padding may differ between gloves.